Flying Gecko Care Sheet

 Despite the popular myth that flying geckos do best at room temperature, they do benefit from having a low-temperature “basking” area.
 After all, they’re still reptiles, and that means they need a range of temperatures in their enclosure that allow them to thermoregulate.

-Provide heat for your gecko with a white heat bulb.
-White heat bulbs are the best way to imitate the warmth of sunlight indoors, and considered to be a superior form of reptile heating by experts.
-However, if you need nighttime heat, use a lightless heat source like a ceramic heat emitter or radiant heat panel.
+You can provide heat for your gecko with a white heat bulb.
+If you need supplemental nighttime heat, we recommend a lightless heat source like a ceramic heat emitter or radiant heat panel.

 Best humidity levels for flying geckos

-Increase humidity by misting your gecko’s enclosure 1-2x/day with a spray bottle.
+You can increase humidity by misting your gecko’s enclosure 1-2x/day with a spray bottle or an automatic misting system.
 Mist every evening and then again in the morning if needed.
 Aside from raising humidity, this also provides your gecko with an important source of drinking water!
-To further boost humidity, use a cool mist humidifier.
+To further boost humidity, you can use a cool mist humidifier.

 Best substrate for flying geckos